-Enhanced cleaning and disinfecting protocol and procedures are in place.
+Enhanced cleaning and disinfecting protocols and procedures are in place.
 For full information on cleaning frequency and our protocols, please visit our residence cleaning protocols page.

-What communications will be issued about students who are isolating or confirmed positive for COVID-19?
+What communications will be issued about confirmed positive cases of COVID-19 in Residence?

 What measures are in place to ensure my student’s safety and wellbeing?

-Safety in residence this year is everyone’s responsibility.
+Safety in residence is everyone’s responsibility.
 Please review the Residence Community Standards for details.
 All students were required to review this document prior to accepting a space in residence this year.
-Many measures are in place across residence buildings, including no guests, limited capacity in common spaces, physical distancing measures at desks and dining halls, enhanced cleaning measures and ubiquitous hand sanitizing units at entry, elevators and service points.
+Many measures are in place across residence buildings, including mask wearing in common spaces, physical distancing measures at desks and dining halls, enhanced cleaning measures and ubiquitous hand sanitizing units at entry, elevators and service points.

 My student has indicated that the safety measures in place are not being followed.
 What should they do?